mistic100/Rainmeter-TopProcesses/README.md

 ; 1 = Yes, 0 = No
 ReQuery=1

+; Merge values of processes with the same name
+; e.g. values of "firefox#1" and "firefox#2" are merged with "firefox"
+Dedupe=1

 ; Pipe-delimited processess to exclude from the list (can handle wildcards, use the % or * character) ; GlobalIgnoredProcesses is MORE efficient than SpecificIgnoredProcesses as it filters globally (at the Perfmon query) ; If you use GlobalIgnoredProcesses to filter, processes will be excluded from all measures using the TopProcesses plugin